A piston is that part of an internal combustion engine or air compressor which requires producing the work done.

 Cast Iron, Aluminum Alloy and Cast Steel etc. are the common materials used for pistons of an Internal Combustion Engine.

 Cast Iron pistons are not suitable for high-speed engines due to its more weight.
 These pistons have greater strength and resistance to wear.

-The aluminum alloy pistons are lighter in weight and enable much lower running temperatures due to its higher thermal conductivity.
+The aluminium alloy pistons are lighter in weight and enable much lower running temperatures due to its higher thermal conductivity.

-The coefficient of expansion of this type of pistons is about 20% less than that of the pure aluminum pistons.
+The coefficient of expansion of this type of pistons is about 20% less than that of the pure aluminium pistons.
 But higher than that of cast iron pistons and cylinder wall.